badmanwillis/Proj515-Alpha-Master/README.md

 ## Usage
 All of the folder are ROS packages, containing the relevant code.
 Place them into your_workspace/src.
 You will need to change the filepaths in alpha_urdf for display.launch and alpha.xml.
+Then build the package using catkin_make.